NelsonBhandari/Excel-Project-NRM-for-FMCG--HealthMax/README.md

 This project showcases my ability to leverage data-driven insights for strategic decision-making in the FMCG sector, demonstrating proficiency in both technical analysis and business strategy formulation.

-More projects to follow and get in touch
+More projects to follow and get in touch with me. ping me a message for collab